An Introduction to the Marking of Carts

 In 1982 five Liverymen decided to present Carts for marking in accordance with the legislation of 1838 and arranged with willing officials at Guildhall to attend together on a pre-arranged day in July.
 Guildhall kindly produced a brazier and branding iron and advised that the last previously used number was No. 230.
 Consequently the ‘Carts’ duly arrived bearing the numbers 231 to 235.
 After Marking had taken place a small party retired to a local hostelry for refreshment where it was decided to repeat the exercise the following year.
 In 1983 there were more Carts as others joined in.

 Each year the event has grown in size and 2017 saw the largest number of entries in the Carmen’s 500th year.
-This is mainly owing to the support it receives from our Livery and increasing awareness by the Public.
+This is mainly owing to the support it receives from our livery and increasing awareness by the public.
 Less than a decade after its new beginning, attendances warranted a luncheon in Guildhall after Cart Marking, originally held in the Crypt but now a sell-out with over 600 guests seated in the Great Hall.
 The luncheon is a Carman event while Cart Marking itself remains the responsibility of the City Civic.

 Cart Marking Today